sayeed1999/home/README.md

 # HOME

-This monolith repo will contain all microservices for the "virtual home" project which will have everything needed as independent services deployable via docker kubernetes!
+The monorepo project will contain all microservices for the `Home` project which will have everything needed as independent services deployable via docker kubernetes!
 In sha Allah

 ## FOLDER STRUCTURE
 ```